bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ![](/img/xcode-test-results.png)

+* You don't have to sacrifice safety when developing public iOS apps.
+Your signing certificates and provisioning profiles are safe from curious eyes in our Code Signing tab since the tab is not accessible for non-team members.
+Certificate and provisioning profile URLs are redacted in build logs.
+Do not expose your secret env vars with the `Expose for Pull Requests?` toggle.
 * With iOS projects, we advise you to add our `Run CocoaPods install` step to your primary workflow to make sure all your iOS dependencies are installed.

 {% include message_box.html type="info" title="More on iOS" content="